Aqcurate/lsb-steganography/README.md

     Usage: steglsb -e [cover_image] [secret_image] [output_image_name]

     Notes: The images need to have a file extension [.jpg/.png].
-           The images should be the same dimensions.
+           The cover image should be larger than the secret image.
-           (The program only takes the overlapping dimensions.)

 ##### Decoding:
     Usage: steglsb -d [encoded_image] [output_image_name]